tjheeta/vagrant-openstack-plugin/README.md

 ## Usage

 Install using standard Vagrant 1.1+ plugin installation methods.
-After installing, `vagrant up` and specify the `rackspace` provider.
+After installing, `vagrant up` and specify the `openstack` provider.
 An example is shown below.

 ```
-$ vagrant plugin install vagrant-rackspace
+$ vagrant plugin install vagrant-openstack
 ...
-$ vagrant up --provider=rackspace
+$ vagrant up --provider=openstack
 ...
 ```

-Of course prior to doing this, you'll need to obtain an Rackspace-compatible box file for Vagrant.
+Of course prior to doing this, you'll need to obtain an OpenStack-compatible box file for Vagrant.

 ## Quick Start

-After installing the plugin (instructions above), the quickest way to get started is to actually use a dummy Rackspace box and specify all the details manually within a `config.vm.provider` block.
+After installing the plugin (instructions above), the quickest way to get started is to actually use a dummy OpenStack box and specify all the details manually within a `config.vm.provider` block.
 So first, add the dummy box using any name you want:

 ```
-$ vagrant box add dummy https://github.com/mitchellh/vagrant-rackspace/raw/master/dummy.box
+$ vagrant box add dummy https://github.com/cloudbau/vagrant-openstack/raw/master/dummy.box
 ...
 ```